Taxes 2022: Here's how to get a filing extension from the IRS

 "People do have a tendency to wait until the last minute," noted Eric Bronnenkant, head of tax at Betterment.
 "You can get an extension for six months or so, but one of the most important things to know about filing for an extension is that it's not an extension to pay."

-In other words, if you owe the IRS this year, you still have to pay Uncle Sam by the end of April 18 even if you get an extension until October.
+In other words, if you owe the IRS this year, you still have to pay Uncle Sam by April 18 even if you get an extension until October.
 Here's what to know about how to get an extension from the IRS.

 What is this year's filing deadline?